-Huang et al. \cite{huang2019kst} maybe the closest work to ours.
-They first defined the executable semantics of ST language in the $\mathbb{K}$ and use it to check some security properties.
-Our work differs from them because we covered more complete ST language and we can use it to discover the error of ST compilers.
+Huang et al. \cite{huang2019kst} is the closest work to ours.
+They first defined the executable semantics of the ST language in $\mathbb{K}$ and use it to check some security properties.
+Our work differs because we cover a more complete ST language, and we can use it to discover errors in ST compilers.